doctrine/event-manager/docs/en/reference/index.rst

 Listeners
 =========

 Now you are ready to listen for events.
-Here is an exmaple of a custom event listener named ``TestEvent``.
+Here is an example of a custom event listener named ``TestEvent``.

 .. code-block:: php